xiongrxchn/IntelBri.github.io/index.md

   - Accelerometer: MPU-6050 Six-Axis (Gyro + Accelerometer) MEMS

 The MPU6050 sensor is a 6-axis motion tracking module, which has both a 3-axis Accelerometer and Gyroscope.
-The features and specifications of this sensor (descriptions from [wiki](https://www.electronicwings.com/sensors-modules/mpu6050-gyroscope-accelerometer-temperature-sensor-module)) are shown below:
+The features and specifications of this sensor (descriptions refer to [MPU6050 Sensor Module Wiki](https://www.electronicwings.com/sensors-modules/mpu6050-gyroscope-accelerometer-temperature-sensor-module) are shown below:

 #### Features and Specifications
 ```markdown